-By the end of October 2025 the Rubin Observatory will be substantially completed having passed its Construction Completeness Review #3 (CCR3) and Operations Readiness Review #2.
-This will signify the formal handover of activities from the construction project to Rubin Operations.
-In practice, this means the Operations team (see Blum, RDO-018) will assume day-to-day responsibility of the Observatory and its regular operations: running the facility on Cerro Pachón each night, transferring data over the long haul network to the US Data Facility (USDF), processing and archiving the data, and delivering data products to the user community via realtime alerts and scheduled data releases.
+Rubin Observatory will be substantially completed by October 2025.
+In practice this means the Operations team (see Blum, RDO-018) will assume responsibility of the Observatory and regular operations: running the facility on Cerro Pachón each night, transferring data over the long haul network to the USDF, processing and arching the data, etc.

-At the time of handover the construction team will have demonstrated the overall Rubin Observatory system is capable of meeting its required science driven technical performance as articulated in the Science Requirements Document ?, LSST System Requirements ? and Observatory System Specifications ? documents.
-It is expected that improvements to processes, sub-system reliability and performance consistency will be necessary in advance of formally beginning the execution of the 10-year Legacy Survey of Space and Time (LSST).
-The survey strategy and it's associated cadence in the 10-year period (currently allowing for modest assumed degradation in year 1) are detailed by the Survey Cadence Optimization Committee (SCOC, Rubin's Survey Cadence Optimization Committee et al., PSTN-056).
+Depending on the reliability of the overall system at the time of handover, it may be necessary to improve processes or sub-system reliability in advance of formally beginning the execution of the the 10 year Legacy Survey of Space and Time.
+The survey strategy and it's associated cadence in the 10 year period (currently allowing for modest assumed degradation in year 1) are detailed by the Survey Cadence Optimization Committee (SCOC, Rubin's Survey Cadence Optimization Committee et al., PSTN-056).

-In this technote, we define the set of key performance criteria that the Operations team, in consultation with operations partners SLAC and NOIRLab, the post-handover Construction team, the Rubin Management Board, funding agencies, and the science advisory committee will use to guide the decision to begin the LSST.
+In this technote, we define the criteria that the Operations team, in consultation with operations partners, the post-handover Construction team, the Rubin Management Board, funding agencies, and the science advisory committee, will use to guide the decision to begin the LSST.